karlkfi/kpt-config-sync/docs/system_overview.md

 *   ClusterPolicy: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
 There is only one ClusterPolicy per cluster.
+*   Sync: A resource that stores the resource types that GKE Policy Management will sync from the source of truth.

 ## Syncer

-A set of controllers (currently packaged as a single binary) that consume the canonical representation of the hierarchy produced by PolicyImporter and perform CRUD on namespaces and native K8S policy resources such as Role/Rolebinding, ResourceQuota, etc.
+A set of controllers (currently packaged as a single binary) that consume the canonical representation of the hierarchy produced by PolicyImporter and perform CRUD on namespaces and [sync-enabled](system_config.md#Sync) resources.

 ## ResourceQuotaAdmissionController